Lakerolmaker/Java-Swing-library/README.md

 framename.addTextField( ID,  deafualtInput,  x , y , width , height);

-deafualtInput : If something should be added to the text field when created
+deafualtInput = If something should be added to the text field when created

+#### Textfield

+framename.addTextField( ID,  deafualtInput,  x , y , width , height);

+## Example

+* ### Customize Items

+### Label

+### setborder : Sets the border of the label , using the border class

+frameName.lable.setborder( ID ,  border.borderkind );

+borderkind can be changed to the chosen border.

+### setFontFamliy : Sets the border of the label , using the border class

+frameName.lable.setFontFamliy( ID ,  FontFamily );

+borderkind can be changed to the chosen border.